 Annual performance-based incentive opportunities are provided to executive officers through cash bonuses under the Sempra Energy Executive Incentive Plan.
 The plan permits the payment of bonuses based upon the attainment of objective financial performance goals.
 Bonus opportunities vary with the individual officer's position and prospective contribution to the attainment of these goals and no bonuses are paid unless a threshold performance level is attained for the related performance period.
-Bonus opportunities increase for performance above the threshold level with performance at targeted levels intended to produce bonuses at the mid-point for bonuses for comparable levels of responsibility at Fortune 1000 companies.
+Bonus opportunities increase for performance above the threshold level with performance at targeted levels intended to produce bonuses at the mid-point for bonuses for comparable levels of responsibility at Fortune 500 companies.

-Executive Incentive Plan award levels for 2001 were based on attainment of Sempra Energy earnings per share goals with target award levels ranging from 100% of base salary for Mr. Baum to 45% of base salary for Vice Presidents, and maximum award levels ranging from 200% to 90% of base salary.
+Executive Incentive Plan award levels for 2002 were based on attainment of Sempra Energy earnings per share goals with target award levels ranging from 100% of base salary for Mr. Baum to 45% of base salary for Vice Presidents, and maximum award levels ranging from 200% to 90% of base salary.
+The earnings per share target for 2002 was \$2.65, a 15.2% increase over the 2001 target of \$2.30.

-Sempra Energy earnings per share for 2001 were \$2.52, a 22.3% increase over 2000 earnings of \$2.06.
-These results exceeded those required for maximum incentive bonus payouts and resulted in a cash bonus of \$1,950,000 for Mr. Baum, with corresponding lesser amounts for other executive officers.
+Sempra Energy earnings per share for 2002 were \$2.87, a 13.9% increase over 2001 earnings of \$2.52.
+These results exceeded target award levels and resulted in a cash bonus of \$1,660,000 for Mr. Baum, with corresponding lesser amounts for other executive officers.